unexpectedjs/unexpected/documentation/api/addAssertion.md

 expect([1, 2, 3], 'to have item', 4);
 ```

-Flags can also be used to define optional filler words that make the assertion
+Fun with flags, right?
+Flags can also be used to define optional filler words
-read better:
+that make an assertion read better:

 <!-- unexpected-markdown freshExpect:true -->